turbaszek/snowplow-gcp/README.md

     ```
    The `CLIENT` is a string that is added to all resources name.
 It's recommended to use
    terraform workspaces i.e. `terraform workspace new my_snowplow`.

+At this moment all required elements should be up and running.
+If you wish you can check this in
+[GCP console](https://console.cloud.google.com).
+In next steps you will deploy the Snowplow components.

 ## Collector deployment
 Check [snowplow documentation](